 When you're ready to discuss your financial situation and/or begin the formal application process, you'll need to work with a ReCoverCA HBA Lender.
 GSFA partners with a network of trusted lenders who will determine your final eligibility, provide current interest rates and APRs, and process your application for the Program.

-Calculating the Assistance Amount
+Calculating Your Assistance Amount

-Properties eligible to be purchased through the ReCoverCA Homebuyer Assistance Program must be located in California outside of High or Very High Fire Hazard Severity Zones.
+Properties eligible for purchase through the Program must be located in California outside of both a FEMA-designated Special Flood Hazard Area and a CalFire High or Very High Fire Hazard Severity Zone.

 Eligible Property Types